 The sales guys use these as add-ons to their usual communications – and many pre-sales communications are accompanied by “gifts” of knowledge added to the email, left on their desk, etc. This a minimally branded, printer-friendly document designed specifically to solve a customer’s pressure.
 Some are designed for technical staff and others for executives.
 Visualize a library of 2-4 page add-ins in a library everyone can use, but in a very well-planned fashion.
 This bundling of need-to-content also reduces noise levels and improves perception of your company’s helpfulness.

-For a client who installs food laboratory equipment, for example, we knew the pain point was in making sure clean, well routed electricity is available for the stuff they’re installing – so we created a minimally branded 3-page guide to preparing the location for different types of lab equipment.
+For a client who installs food laboratory equipment, for example, we knew the pain point was in making sure clean, well-routed electricity is available for the stuff they’re installing – so we created a minimally branded 3-page guide to preparing the location for different types of lab equipment.

 “Wow, where’d you get that – it’s great!”